Focus on Red Hill

 A railway operated in Red Hill between 1921 and 1959 and was known as the Red Hill railway line.

-Since the 1970s, wineries have been established around Red Hill to take advantage of the microclimates that suits cool climate grapes, and especially pinot noir.
+Since the 1970s, wineries have been established around Red Hill to take advantage of the microclimates that suits cool climate grapes, especially pinot noir.

 Herbert Robinson (1876–1919), later mayor of Albany, Western Australia, and member of the Parliament of Western Australia was a notable resident of Red Hill.